ibm-cloud-docs/mqcloud/mqoc_report_prob.md

 * In the *Resource group* dropdown, select the group in which your service instance is located (e.g. "Default")
 * In the *Associated Resource* dropdown, select the service instance in which your queue manager is located (e.g "MQ-1r")
 * In the *Subject* give a concise description of the problem you are seeing (e.g "Queue manager fails to deploy")
-* In the *Brief Description* give the details of the problem including the hostname of the queue manager that you are working with (for example qm1-abcd.qm.us-south.mqcloud.ibm.com) and any further details which might help us resolve the issue
+* In the *Brief Description* give the details of the problem including the hostname of the queue manager that you are working with (for example qm1-abcd.qm.us-south.mq.appdomain.cloud) and any further details which might help us resolve the issue

-You may also add up to 10 small attachments to the ticket and reference another user.

 Click **Submit** when the form is complete.